 The third limitation is that in order to use symmetrization, one needs to find a hard distribution for the $k$-player problem which is symmetric.
 This is usually impossible when the problem itself is not symmetric, i.e.\ when the players have different roles.
 For example, one could envision a problem where some of the players get as input elements of some group and the rest of the players get as input integers.
 However, note that for such problems, symmetrization can still be useful in a somewhat-generalized version.
 For example, suppose there are two sets of players: in set $P$, the players get group elements, and in set $P'$, the players get integers.
 Assume each of the sets contains exactly $k/2$ players.
 To use symmetrization, we would try to find a hard distribution that is symmetric inside of $P$ and also inside of $P'$; namely, a distribution where permuting the players inside $P$ has no effect on the distribution, and similarly for permuting the players inside $P'$.
 Then, to use symmetrization we can have Alice simulate two random players, $p_i$ and $p_j$, where $p_i$ is from $P$ and $p_j$ is from $P'$; Bob will simulate all the rest of the players.
 Now symmetrization can be applied.
 If, alternatively, the set $P$ contained just $3$ players and $P'$ contained $k-3$ players, we can have Alice simulate one of the players in $P'$, Bob can simulate the rest of the players in $P'$, and either Alice or Bob can play the three players from $P$.
 As can be seen, with a suitable choice of distribution, it should still be possible to apply symmetrization to problems that exhibit some amount of symmetry.

 The main topic for future work seems to be to find more setting and problems where symmetrization can prove useful.
-Since discovering this approach we have found repeatedly that problems that we encounter in other settings seem susceptible to this approach, and we think it has the potential to be a widely useful tool.
+Recently this technique has found applications in several other statistical, numerical linear algebra and graph problems in the message-passing/coordinator model~\cite{WZ12,WZ13,HRVZ13,WZ14,LSWW14}.
+We believe it has the potential to be a widely useful tool.